oracle-livelabs/oci/financialservices/adb-provision/adb-provision.md

 ### Prerequisites

-- This lab requires completion of the Get Started section in the Contents menu on the left.
+* This lab requires completion of the Get Started section in the Contents menu on the left.
+* Ensure that the schema associated with the APEX application workspace, where the Graph Visualization plug-in is imported, is a graph-enabled schema.
+* To enable graph for a schema: Access Database Actions as an ADMIN user.

+Alternatively, you can also select Edit, turn on the Graph toggle on the Edit User page, and click Apply Changes.

+The target application into which you want to import the plug-in exists in your APEX instance.

 ## Task 1: Create or select a compartment